Boiyee/qr-code/README.md

 ## Acknowledgments

 I was inspired by some of my past projects which helped me greatly in fulfilling this challenge.
+Also a big thanks to adeturkey(https://github.com/adeturkey).